 just wants those men DEAD!

-little crazy in another town after they meet up with the gang, some
+in another town after they meet up with the gang, some people die,

-people die, things get burned down, and they pick up an Apache girl
+things get burned down, and they pick up an Apache girl named Liluye

-named Liluye that Kate saves.
-She's going to act as a guide to where
+that Kate saves.
+She's going to act as a guide to where they are going.

-would like to thank NETGALLEY and Houghton Mifflin Harcourt Children's
+thank NETGALLEY and Houghton Mifflin Harcourt Children's Book Group for

-Book Group for giving me the opportunity to read the ARC of this book in
+giving me the opportunity to read the ARC of this book in exchange for